oroinc/platform/src/Oro/Bundle/EntityMergeBundle/Resources/doc/reference/getting-started.md

 Entity merge consists of several related entities.

-- **Field Meta Data** - contain Field Meta Data with all field options
+- **Field Meta Data** - contain Field Meta Data with all field options.
-- **Entity Meta Data** - contain list of Fields Meta Data and entity options
+- **Entity Meta Data** - contain list of Fields Meta Data and entity options.
 - **Field Data** - representation of field which need to be merge.
 Contains Field Meta Data.
 - **Entity Data** - representation of entity which need to be merge.
-Contains Entity Meta Data, list of entities for merge, list of Field Data wizard and Master Entity
+Contains Entity Meta Data, list of entities for merge, list of Field Data wizard and Master Entity.
+- **Strategy** - strategy for entity field merge.
+For example: merge or replace.
+Default strategies:
+   - **Merge Strategy** - merge field values into Master Entity.
+It works only with fields, which represented by the list of entities
+   - **Replace Strategy** - replace Master Entity field value by selected one.
+- **Step** - one of merge steps.
+It used in merge strategy
+- **Accessor** - provide access to entity fields

 ## How it works ##